jandie1505/PlayerLevels/documentation/docs/rewards.md

 For example, if the interval is set to 10 and the limit to 50, the reward will only unlock on the levels 11, 21, 31 and 41, but NOT on 51, 61, etc...

 ## Configuration
+Rewards can be configured in the `rewards.yml` configuration file.

 ### Milestone reward
 ```yml